-What's more, online voting may not increase turnout.
-Studies on online voting's impact on voter turnout have ranged from finding no impact on turnout (e.g., Switzerland [41]) to finding that online voting slightly decreases turnout (e.g., Belgium [25]) to finding that online voting slightly increases turnout but is nonetheless "unlikely to solve the low turnout crisis" (e.g., Canada [43]).1 Studies of Estonian elections have also suggested that turnout changes due to online voting may favor higher-income and higher-education demographics [85].
-Recent U.S. studies demonstrate significant demographic disparities in smartphone ownership (e.g., in gender, income, and education) [76].
+What is more, online voting may not increase turnout.
+Studies on online voting's impact on voter turnout have ranged from finding no impact on turnout (e.g., Switzerland [1]) to finding that online voting slightly decreases turnout (e.g., Belgium [2]) to finding that online voting slightly increases turnout but is nonetheless "unlikely to solve the low turnout crisis" (e.g., Canada [3]).[4]
+Studies of Estonian elections have also suggested that turnout changes due to online voting may favor higher-income and higher-education demographics [5].
+Recent US studies demonstrate significant demographic disparities in smartphone ownership (e.g., in gender, income, and education) [6].

 Yet proposals for online voting have increased.
 These proposals are often misperceived as promoting the goals listed above: increasing turnout, reducing fraud, or combating disenfranchisement and coercion.
-Some online voting proposals have promised added security based on blockchain technology,2 and have continued development and deployment despite vocal opposition by computer security and blockchain experts (e.g., [54, 56]) and technology reporters (e.g. [9, 45]).
+Some online voting proposals have promised added security based on blockchain technology, and have continued development and deployment despite vocal opposition by computer security and blockchain experts [7, 8] and technology reporters [9, 10].

-A prominent example is the blockchain-based mobile voting app "Voatz," deployed in 2018 in West Virginia for overseas military voters in the U.S. midterm elections [101, 102], and in several other U.S. states for smaller-scale (municipal/county) elections [63, 84].
-Recent research shows that Voatz suffers from serious security vulnerabilities enabling attackers to monitor votes being cast and to change or block ballots at large scale, unnoticed by voters and election officials [89].
+A prominent example is the blockchain-based mobile voting app "Voatz," deployed in 2018 in West Virginia for overseas military voters in the US midterm elections [11, 12], and in several other US states for smaller-scale (municipal/county) elections [13, 14].
+Recent research shows that Voatz suffers from serious security vulnerabilities enabling attackers to monitor votes being cast and to change or block ballots at large scale, unnoticed by voters and election officials [15].

-A blockchain-based voting system was also used in Moscow, Russia, for its September 2019 city council elections [73].
-Though some system code [97] was published and security researchers invited to audit it [58, 72], the system was shown to be gravely vulnerable - not once, but twice (the second time after a proposed fix) [40].
+A blockchain-based voting system was also used in Moscow, Russia, for its September 2019 city council elections [16].
+Though some system code [17] was published and security researchers were invited to audit it [18, 19], the system was shown to be gravely vulnerable-not once, but twice (the second time after a proposed fix) [20].
 Moscow responded constructively to the first reported vulnerability, but appears to have largely ignored the second.
-Japan and Switzerland have also conducted smaller blockchain voting experiments [11, 94].
+Japan and Switzerland have also conducted smaller blockchain voting experiments [21, 22].

-The recent interest in online and blockchain voting proposals appears related to a growing political enthusiasm for improving and modernizing election systems - and for increasing their security from malicious interference (a topic of particular recent prominence in American politics).
+The recent interest in online and blockchain voting proposals appears related to a growing political enthusiasm for improving and modernizing election systems-and for increasing their security from malicious interference (a topic of particular recent prominence in American politics).
 This is a promising trend, given that historically, many election authorities have been heavily constrained by limited funding for election equipment.
-We hope that this enthusiasm may lead to support and adoption of more secure, more transparent election equipment (addressing the many security flaws that have been documented in existing voting systems, as extensively documented for U.S. voting equipment, e.g., in [14, 15, 16]).
+We hope that this enthusiasm may lead to support and adoption of more secure, more transparent election equipment (addressing the many security flaws that have been documented in existing voting systems, as extensively documented for US voting equipment [23-25]).

 However, the political expediency of adopting a "high-tech" solution also poses the risk that proposals may be too quickly pursued, before allocating sufficient time and funding for independent audits and feedback from security experts.
 New technologies should be approached with particular caution when a mistake could undermine the democratic process.
-After all, election systems have been designated as national critical infrastructure implicating a "vital national interest" [48].
+After all, election systems have been designated as national critical infrastructure implicating a "vital national interest" [26].